omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

    error in FreeMarker, i.e. it does not return empty string as in bash or in makefiles.

- * Default values should be given in template.properties!
-You need to resist the temptation to define them in the XSWT page by pre-filling the corresponding widget (e.g. `<text x:id="n" text="100">`).
+ * Default values should be specified in `template.properties`, not in the XSWT forms.
+   You should resist the temptation to define them in the XSWT page by pre-filling the corresponding widget (e.g. `<text x:id="n" text="100">`).
 If you specify the value in a page, the assignment will not take effect if the user skips that page (i.e. clicks 'Finish' earlier).
 That causes variable to remain undefined, resulting in a